geteduroam/letswifi-portal/README.md

 ## Getting up and running quick 'n dirty

-Upload this whole project to a webserver, and make `www/` accessible, ideally as the root
+Upload this whole project to a webserver, and make `www/` accessible as the top level directory.

 This quick'n'dirty guide assumes you'll be using SimpleSAMLphp (the only authentication method supported ATM)